Kaio1005/Kaio1005/README.md

 - 🌱 I’m currently learning Machine Learning, Computer Networks, Operating Systems, Natural Computing and some French 🇫🇷.

-- ⚡ Fun fact: In TTRPGs I usually play as the guy who always has ways to deal with problems.
+- ⚡ Fun fact: In TTRPGs I usually play as the scoundrel of the party.

 <br/>